hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 Thus, true heterophenomenology, knowing "what it is like" to be a bat, would not only consist in researching the bat's exotic sensory modalities, available environmental marks, and so on.
-To know "how", you would have to be *immersed* in a bat-like environment and obliged to use bat-like interfaces and marks to solve bat-like problems, in real time, in a coordinated fashion, for a suitably long period of time.
+To learn "how", you would have to be *immersed* in a bat-like environment and obliged to use bat-like interfaces to solve bat-like problems, for a suitably long period of time.
 (I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.)
+I image a heterophenomenological arcade, filled with VR simulation units, haptic feedback controls, and so on, offering a full range of inner lives to experience.

 We can think of this as a recipe for producing *fluency* in being a bat, and of course, immersion is precisely the way that humans become